Tuesday, June 13, 2006

 (SOMETHING)TO PUT YOU THROUGH HELL,

-AND GIVE YOU SUPPORT IS
+AND GIVE YOU SUPPORT IS BEING ALIVE."
+(You can listen.)

 What I do know is that it's a lot like knitting a Jaeger Luxury Tweed sweater.